niles-bot/niles/docs/index.md

 * `!setup`    - Get instructions for setting Niles up for use in your Discord.
 * `!id`       - Set the Google Calendar ID for the calendar you want Niles to sync to.
 * `!tz`       - Set the preferred timezone of your Discord server, use format relative to GMT:`!tz GMT+10:00`
-* `!init`     - Cleans messages from the current channel (all) and displays a calendar message.
 * `!display`  - Prints a message with the calendar.
 * `!update`   - Checks for any new events and updates the last printed calendar, also works as `!sync`.
 * `!prefix`   - Change the prefix that Niles uses in the server.